mgroov/CS579-ReverseEngineering/Week1.md

 #### Evidence (How did you find each of the above?
 You can mention here any work you did that did not yield any results.)
 While using strings I noticed the executable pointing to http://wwareanysisbook.coom.
-It also refrecnes
-what is presumably internet explorer.
+It also references  what is presumably internet explorer ```Int6net Explo!r```.
 The string also reveals that the program creates a file and processes in memory.
 I used both dependency walker and peveiew as well but did not gain any more relevent information.

 ## Lab 1-3